titli17/Space-Shooter/README.md

 In this project we have created a simple Space Shooting game using C++ language and raylib library. raylib is a simple and easy-to-use library to enjoy videogames programming and it's especially well suited for prototyping, tooling, graphical applications, embedded systems and education.

 **The goal is to protect the spaceship from being destroyed by the alien invaders while shooting them down to earn points.
 As the game progresses, the aliens descend closer, increasing the challenge.
 From time to time a mystery ship appears, and the player can hit it to earn more points!
-The player has 3 lives.**
+The player has only 3 lives.**

 Every game structure consists of 2 parts : DEFINITIONS and GAME LOOP.

-**DEFINITIONS** is the part where we define our variables and game objects such as the spaceship, aliens, lasers, shields and the gaming arena.
+**DEFINITIONS** is the part where we define our variables and game objects such as the spaceship, aliens, lasers, obstacles and the gaming arena.
 <br>The **GAME LOOP** is responsible for event handling, updating the positions of game objects and checking for collisions.
 The updates happen so fast that it appears like a continuous movement.
 The GAME LOOP is run repeatedly until the game is closed.

-We will make this game by breaking it down into smaller parts.
+We made this game by breaking it down into smaller parts.

 ## **Step 1: Creating Blank Canvas and Game Loop**